This classic German Chocolate Cake combines rich chocolate cake layers with a sweet coconut pecan filling and a dreamy chocolate buttercream.

 Let me tell you though, this chocolate SMBC is the BEST.
-The flavour is seriously amazing.
-I don’t know if it’s the dark brown sugar in it, or the combo of the high quality dark chocolate and cocoa powder or what, but I was happily eating this with a spoon.
+The flavor is seriously amazing.
+I don’t know if it’s the dark brown sugar in it, or the combo of the high-quality dark chocolate and cocoa powder or what, but I was happily eating this with a spoon.

 When assembling this cake, I first spread a thin layer of buttercream on each layer before topping with the filling.
 This is completely optional.
 I usually do this with any softer fillings (curd, jam, etc.) so they don’t seep into the cake layer, but this filling is so thick it stands well on its own.
 You probably don’t need the buttercream dam either.

 The top border on this German Chocolate Cake is done using a 6B piping tip.
 I basically just piped the infinity symbol (∞) sideways along the top.

 I recommend chilling the cake before filling in the top with the rest of the coconut pecan filling.
 That way you won’t damage any of the decorative border.

 This German Chocolate Cake is the perfect combination of flavors and textures — it’s no wonder it’s been such a hit all these years.
 I don’t think Mrs. Clay has gotten enough credit for it!
 And though my cake is modified from her original recipe, I tried to stay somewhat true to the filling.
 After all, I think that’s what makes this cake what it is!

 How can I convert this recipe?